 Spring Hills at Somerset Assisted Living

-Alzheimer's and dementia 8 hour Staff Training
+Alzheimer's Disease and Dementia Care 8 hour Staff Training

 " I learned when you have met one dementia resident, you met only one and to deal with each resident individually" LPN

 "All parts of the seminar was clearly explained well".
 LPN

 "I learned to try different approaches to religions and culture in dementia care".
 Counselor

 "I learned to be more competent to work on the dementia unit".
 Nursing Assistant